New Testament Greek Syntax

 A participle where the verbal aspect is prominent

-A participle that modifies a verb in the sentence usually forming an adverbial clause
+A participle that modifies a verb in the sentence usually introduces an adverbial clause

 See Infinitives for an outline of all Adverbial clauses